rolandreichart/site/General Terms and Conditions.md

 Service Level Objective.
 We will use commercially reasonable efforts to provide a Monthly Uptime to you of at least 95% during any monthly billing cycle (the “Service Level Objective” or “SLO”).

+Notwithstanding the foregoing, you recognize that the Internet is comprised of thousands upon thousands of autonomous systems that are beyond our control.
+Routing anomalies, asymmetries, inconsistencies and failures of the Internet outside of our control can and will occur, and such instances shall not be considered a breach of the SLO.
+Whilst you are free to monitor the Monthly Uptime on your systems and other monitoring services, we proactively monitor the Monthly Uptime.
+The results of these monitoring systems shall provide the sole and exclusive determination of the Monthly Uptime.

 The SLO does not apply to any: (a) features designated Alpha or Beta, (b) features excluded from the SLO (in the associated Documentation), or (c) errors: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of us; (ii) that result from any actions or inactions of you or any third party; (iii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (iv) arising from our suspension and termination of your right to use the Cloudomation Platform in accordance with the Terms; or (v) that resulted from abuses or other behaviors that violate the Terms.

 ## 2 Definitions